tangentsoft/pidp8i/doc/cc8-manual.md

-There is also `libc.c` &rarr; `libc.sb` &rarr; `LIBC.RL`, the [C library](#libc) linked to any program built with CC8, including the stages above, but also to your own programs.
+There is also `libc.c` &rarr; `libc.sb` &rarr; `LIBC.RL`, the [C library](#libc) linked to any program built with CC8, including the passes above, but also to your own programs.

 All of these binaries end up on the automatically-built OS/8 boot disk:
 `CC?.SV` on `SYS:`, and everything else on `DSK:`, based on the defaults